-As a quantitative, field-oriented structural geologist, I employ a multi-disciplinary approach to research that draws upon a variety of analytical techniques applicable to tectonic studies, including: detailed field-based mapping and structural analysis, crystallographic textural analysis using electron backscatter diffraction (EBSD), geochronology and thermochronology studies, and petrologic investigations.
-These research interests have led to student research opportunities on diverse topics in regions of the Earth spanning from Antarctica to New England.
+I employ a multi-disciplinary approach to research that draws upon a variety of analytical techniques applicable to tectonic studies, including: detailed field-based mapping, structural and petrologic analysis, crystallographic textural analysis using electron backscatter diffraction (EBSD), geochronology, and magnetic fabric studies.
+These research interests have led to diverse undergraduate and graduate student research opportunities in regions of the Earth spanning from Antarctica to New England.

-I am always looking for new students interested in Structural Geology and Tectonics studies, so for more information about current opportunities please see my personal website on the pages linked below.
+I am always looking for new students, so for more information about current opportunities please see my personal website on the pages linked below.

 CURRENT GRADUATE STUDENTS AND PROJECTS

 - Olivia Burek: Fall 2021 start